Techtonica/curriculum/databases/data-modeling-2.md

 What are the 3 types of database relationships?
 Briefly explain each one.
 For each one, come up with an example schema that uses the relationship.

-### Challenge

-Compare your "food website" data model with another participant.
-Are there any differences between your designs?
-If so, for each difference try to use the data modeling principles you've learned to decide which way would be a stronger database design.

 ### Supplemental Materials